danielsmc/baleen/README.md

 Baleen casts a wide net for interesting links on twitter.
 It follows the people that the people you follow follow, and shows you the stories that everyone's talking about.
-There will be a web interface, but it's not built yet.
-I hope you like reading JSON.

 This project owes a major conceptual debt to the Nieman Journalism Lab's [Fuego](http://www.niemanlab.org/2013/07/introducing-openfuego-your-very-own-heat-seeking-twitter-bot/).